shsjxzh/shsjxzh.github.io/_pages/tools.md

 * I've moved to [Overleaf](https://www.overleaf.com) almost exclusively as my LaTeX editor.
 I love not having to manage a TeX environment locally, and being able to easily collaborate with others, etc.

-* Relatively recently, I've started using [Trello](https://trello.com) to keep track of to-dos.
-So far, it's been good and I've been able to stick with it, unlike prior attempts at to-do lists.
-I keep three boards: Research, Administrivia, and Personal.
-The Research board has lists for Coding, Reading, Disseminating, Learning, and Done.
-Under Administrivia, there's In Progress, Professional Development, Financial, and Other Minutiae.
-Finally, the Personal board has a few lists for non-work-related things.

 * I can get a bit obsessive about aiming for Inbox Zero with my email, which can be a distraction from other work.
 In addition to making liberal use of full-screen mode to completely shut out distractions, I've also started using [Unroll.me](https://unroll.me) to turn subscription emails into daily digests and reduce the number of push notifications I get while not filtering out things that might actually require urgent responses.